 A circle does not have to be a ‘circle’ but can be any enclosed shape.
 The circle must be big enough to encompass the Casters, Components, Focuses & Sacrifices.
 The physical circle must be created during the ‘drawing’ time, this can be by marking a circle in the earth, using rope/branches, pouring powder etc. It must also be relatively simple to destroy, by scuffing the ground, removing the rope etc. and cannot be hidden.

 Example: As well as the Components and Focuses, Gemdar also specified that his level 4 Earth Ritual requires a level 1 Earth Circle.
-This increases the amount of time to cast the ritual, as it takes him slightly more than 1 minute to prepare and empower the circle with 2 Mana.
-This further reduces the damage by 2 Life Points every minute, so Gemdar takes no casting damage when using this ritual.
+This increases the amount of time to cast the ritual, as it takes him slightly more than 1 minute to prepare and empower the circle with 1 Mana.
+This further reduces the damage by 1 Life Point every minute, so Gemdar takes no casting damage when using this ritual.

 Once drawn, a circle can be re-used provided it is undamaged (at the GM’s discretion), though it must be empowered again.

-Example: Nefar and his three lieutenants have Work with Conclave skills of 12, 8, 4 and 3, which means that the combined Ritual Group can cast a maximum level ritual of 27.
+Example: Nefar and his three lieutenants have Work with Conclave skills of 12, 8, 4 and 3, and Nefar has a Ritual Skill of 12 which means that the combined Ritual Group can cast a maximum level ritual of 24.

 Nefar brings the Ritual Group together to cast the level 24 Ritual of Tek’anhut, which he has modified for the group’s use.
-Nefar is the Ritual Leader, and his skill minus the ritual level is (24 – 12 = 12), which equates to 51 Life Points of damage per minute.
+Nefar is the Ritual Leader, and his skill minus the ritual level is (24 – 12 = 12), which equates to 39 Life Points of damage.

 This is reduced by: